katesanalyst/katespublic/README.md

 # katespublic
-I am usually using ad data scraping for the data analytics; Sample code shared for an Educational purpose.
+I am usually using data scraping for the data analytics purpose; Sample code shared for an Educational purpose.